Vishwa-Mehta/Sem_4_Files/CN/README.md

-I have considered Assignment 1 as project
+I have considered Assignment 1 as project and is in a separate repo [here](https://github.com/Vishwa-Mehta/Chat-Server-Using-Python)